ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

     .. tabbed:: ch3ex3t

-        .. tab:: Question
+        .. tab:: question

-           Complete the code on lines 3 and 5 below to print the cost of a car trip of 500 miles when the car gets 26 miles per gallon and gas costs 3.45 a gallon.
+           complete the code on lines 3 and 5 below to print the cost of a car trip of 500 miles when the car gets 26 miles per gallon and gas costs 3.45 a gallon.
 It should print 66.3461538462.

            .. activecode::  ch3ex3q
                :nocodelens: